 A father begins life.
-Only God begins life, and births spiritual life through Christ.
-Therefore, to use the title father to any in religious service is to imply that man can assume the role of life giver supplanting the Divine Authority that is God’s alone, putting man on the same level as God.
+Only God begins life, therefore, to use the title father to any in religious service is to imply that man can assume the role of life giver supplanting the Divine Authority that is God’s alone, putting man on the same level as God.

 Here again, Jesus is safeguarding us against exalting church leadership to spiritually unhealthy levels.

 This principle is reiterated in verse 10. –

 Neither be called masters (teachers) for one is your Master, even Christ. –

 Even though we can have excellent church leadership and wonderful teachers, they are brethren and fellow servants submitted to God the Father and His Son, who is the Master teacher from whom we receive the pure Word of God.
 Teachers are merely distributors of His original words and instructions.